 Have you ever upgraded your airline flight at the last minute?
 I always try to.
 Upgrading at the last minute for a discounted rate can be a little chancey, but it is the chance worth taking.
 There are several ways to upgrade for a lower cost prior to a flight.
-They range from waiting for an email from the airline regarding upgrade bidding or deals to checking if there are empty business class seats during on-line checking.
+They range from waiting for an email from the airline regarding upgrade bidding, or checking for deals of empty business class seats during online check-in.

 Another way, which is one that I have done during International flights is to upgrade when I check-in at the airport.
 I have upgraded from as little as $400, and up to $1,300 extra dollars depending on the distance and airline.
 I have saved thousands of dollars on my upgrades over the years.